 We'll be making changes to the game and re-submitting it but it does mean we'll have to strip some of the meaning and context from it to pass Apple's submission process and that is not ideal.

 A Philippines MP has urged local executives to immediately enforce classifications for video games that are sold in stores or played in gaming arcades as she claims many of them promote violence or sexual promiscuity.

-Bernadette Herrera-Dy said that currently there is no specific government agency that classifies video games.
-She said the age and content ratings being set by the US Entertainment Software Rating Board on video games are not legally binding in
+that currently there is no specific government agency that classifies video games.
+She said the age and content ratings being set by the US Entertainment Software Rating Board on video games are not legally binding in the Philippines.

-Herrera-Dy issued the call in the wake of gun-related violence in the country with the Caloocan City and Cavite shootings resulting in the death of nine persons, including two children.
-She warned that violent video games are readily available to
+issued the call in the wake of gun-related violence in the country with the Caloocan City and Cavite shootings resulting in the death of nine persons, including two children.
+She warned that violent video games are readily available to minors in their

 In the absence of national laws that would ensure stringent gun licensing regulations and violence prevention measures, local government units may step in because they are capable of taking quick and determined steps to protect their